michaelbdavidson7/basic-finance-class/README.md

 Why do high schools and colleges teach trigonometry, but not basic finances?
 Few students know how to responsibly manage their money, but they know how to solve for x!

-While I have no personal connection to any board of education, I think this should count as a core math class.
+While I have no personal connection to any board of education, my belief is that schools should adopt some form of a basic finance class into their required cirriculum as a math class, even over other traditionally offered math classes.
+These ideas are important for lower-middle class students to learn so that they can manage their money without paying for assistance/paying for mistakes.

 This project is public domain and anyone can contribute and/or use this cirriculum for any purpose.
 I chose to host this on Github because the path to collaboration is very well defined (see [Github Pull Requests](https://help.github.com/articles/creating-a-pull-request/)).

 **Goal**: To teach students the basics of personal finance in a practical and also technical way.